mohneesh9797-puresoftware/lzws/README.md

 ## Why not LZW AB?

-It is not compatible with `ncompress` and original UNIX `compress`.
+It is not compatible with original UNIX `compress` and others.
 You can read its code to meet with original idea of "trie-on-linked-list".
 It is well documented.